 Public art features are also listed for each trail.
 For more info on Broomfield’s public art pieces, visit www.BroomfieldPublicArt.com.

-Please observe all posted regulations, bring water, sunscreen, first aid equipment, and insect repellent.
+- Please observe all posted regulations, bring water, sunscreen, first aid equipment, and insect repellent.
 Wear sturdy, comfortable shoes and dress for the weather.

-All trails allow dogs (on-leash) and are open to bikes, walkers, etc.
+- All trails allow dogs (on-leash) and are open to bikes, walkers, etc.

-All trails are ADA accessible, although some segments fall outside of ADA guidelines for slope and trail width.
+- Many trails are ADA accessible, although some segments fall outside of ADA guidelines for slope and trail width.
 Before any mobility devices are used on the trails, trail users should refer to our ADA Trail information.